Sikerdebaard/coronacheck-tools/README.md

 # Usage

-The tool currently has two command built-in.
+The tool currently has three command built-in.
 Dump is used for converting an image of a qr code to either raw, ASN.1 or json and the asn1spec command is used to print the ASN.1 specification file.
-The tool support most popular image formats as input.
+Finally there's the encode command which allows you to convert the raw, ASN.1 or json files dumped by this tool back into a QR code image.
+The tool support most popular image formats as input/output.

 ```bash
 > coronacheck-tools dump --help